History of the Jews in Leipzig from 1933 to 1939: 1933

 Relations were strengthened with south-eastern European countries once the Nazis rose to power, because Nazi leaders orchestrated agreements and under-hand deals.
 Because of Germany's relatively large size compared to other European countries, it was easier to gain economic power in trade, especially the power they had from the Leipzig Trade Fair, and use that as leverage to force countries like Yugoslavia, Romania, and Bulgaria to tolerate German power.
 Eventually, after the Nazi party's rise to power in 1933, the Trade Fair was no longer as valuable to Nazi Germany and its economy because it relied on foreign goods to maintain its military strength.
 As the Nazi party began implementing anti-Jewish policies and expelling Jews, mainly male, from their high positions in the arts and academics, Jewish women began to lead the households, maintain the mental health of her family members, and urge them to immigrate and escape the evils coming.
-April 7, 1933 the Law for the Restoration and Civil Service was passed by Nazi leaders.
+April 7, 1933 the Law for the Restoration of the Professional Civil Service was passed by Nazi leaders.
 This law allowed for the dismissal of Jews and other "politically unreliable" people from their positions in civil service including lawyers and doctors.
 The Saxon Ministry for Popular Education issued a directive to the schools of Leipzig, Germany in April 1933 that effectively called for the further segregation of Jews and "Aryans" in school that would later lead to more a more violent separation between the groups.